Abiogenic. Describes anything formed through nonliving processes.

 Dip.
 The angle a fault plane makes with the surface of the earth, such that a fault plunging straight down into the earth has a dip of 90 degrees.

-most likely formed when limestone is exposed to magnesium-rich
+likely formed when limestone is exposed to magnesium-rich fluids

-fluids under the right conditions of temperature, pressure, and
+under the right conditions of temperature, pressure, and oxygen

 Dome.
 A type of volcanic land form produced by high-silica magma.
 The interior is viscous magma flowing into the dome from beneath, while the outer layer of the dome is a mantle of solid rock fragments.